 Kathryn Burden

 Would you like to schedule an appointment?
-Go to the site of the Global Education at the Office of International Affairs to request one.
+Go to the site of Global Education at the Office of International Affairs.

 Burden.130@osu.edu